2015 has seen high-resolution audio (HRA) hit the mainstream, thanks to the release of more devices and services that support the audio format.

 MORE: Sony NWZ-F886 review

 If you’re not after flashy features and merely want to dip your toe into the high-resolution water, this is a very good place to start.

 Unveiled at CES, the flagship Astell & Kern AK240 was one of our Stars of CES winners, and features a 256GB internal memory and a microSD card slot supporting up to 64GB of extra storage.
 It can play DSD files without having to convert them, and will also stream music from a NAS device.

 Sony's new £950 NWZ-ZX2 Walkman was one of the big announcements at CES 2015.
 The initial signs appear promising - but then for this sort of money you'd certainly hope so.

 Just how good it is and whether it can justify the price tag for a portable music source remains to be seen.
 You can read our ZX2 hands-on review.

 First impressions of the PonoPlayer, complete with an unboxing video, this is the portable high-res music player that's part of Neil Young's PonoMusic high-res ecosystem.
 Read our PonoPlayer hands-on review.

 Multi-room high-resolution audio

-Other multi-room audio systems have since followed suit, with systems such as the LG Music Flow, Lenco PlayLink, Harman Kardon Omni and Monster SoundStage all offering high-res support on their new wireless speaker systems.
+Other multi-room audio systems have followed the lead of Bluesound, with systems such as the LG Music Flow, Lenco PlayLink, Harman Kardon Omni and Monster SoundStage all offering high-res support on their new wireless speaker systems.

 With this wider availability, more people are able to learn and understand exactly what high-resolution audio is, and the benefits it brings to music listening.
-4K Ultra HD televisions are gaining traction in the home cinema field, but there's not a lot of content available at the moment.
-With high-resolution audio this isn't the case, there's plenty of content out there - now we're getting the hardware to go with it.
+There's plenty of content out there - and now we have the hardware to go with it.